Books about Mental Illness & Mental Health

 Shes come undone

-December 1996 Oprah Book Club Pick
+More info: December 1996 Oprah Book Club Pick

 Milk Fed by Melissa Border

-Rachel is a 24 year old woman who has serious food issues stemming from her mother.
+Rachel is a 24-year-old woman who has serious food issues stemming from her mother.
 She is obsessed with maintaining her body and her image while craving nurturing, unconditional love and food.

 410p2p9ptlL